lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The sender transmits all the SCHC Fragments of a SCHC Packet, in sequential order.
 It MUST use the same Rule ID and optional DTag pair for all these fragments.
-The All-1 FCN value MUST be used for the last SCHC Fragment, and MUST NOT be used for the preceeding SCHC Fragments.
+The All-1 FCN value MUST be used for the last SCHC Fragment, which MUST use the format described in {{LastFrag}}.
+The All-1 FCN MUST NOT be used for the preceeding SCHC Fragments, which MUST use the format described in {{NotLastFrag}}.

 {{Fig-NoACKModeSnd}} shows an example of a corresponding state machine.